 Kate dipped her head a little further and walked along the last wooden planks before the exit.
 Last year, McCormick’s idea of an underground tunnel had sounded great: an opportunity to enter and leave Spitfire’s Rise without using a visible entrance that might give away its location.
 But it had taken a long time to dig half a mile, and the claustrophobia of those months had stayed with her.

-‘Before we do this,’ Kate said as she approached the grass-covered trapdoor, ‘are you sure we’ve still got the date right?’
+‘Before we do this,’ Kate said as she approached the grass-covered trapdoor, ‘are you sure today is the 16th?’

-‘It’s his birthday, Kate.
-And even if it’s not, celebrate him anyway.’
+‘Yep.
+And even if it’s not, let’s celebrate him anyway.’

 He had eaten his dinner with a birthday candle.
 But he had done that every day for the previous eight years.
-On his eleventh birthday Mum and Dad had placed a battery-powered candle on his plate (not scaring him with actual fire, of course), hoping he would tolerate it without becoming anxious.
+On his eleventh birthday Mum and Dad had placed a battery-powered candle on his plate (not wanting to scare him with actual fire, of course), hoping he would tolerate it without becoming anxious.
 Even as a seven-year-old, Kate had wondered whether the candle had truly been for James’ sake or their parents’.
-But James had loved the flashing light, so much that he had demanded it the next day.
+But James had loved the flashing light, so much so that he had demanded it the next day.
 The day after, too.
-Before the family knew it, every single dinnertime all year round needed to feature a battery-powered flashing candle on James’ dinner plate.
+Before the family knew it, every single dinnertime, all year round, needed to feature a battery-powered flashing birthday candle on James’ dinner plate.

-On his nineteenth birthday, the candle had returned to its original meaning.
-And Kate remembered spending the day looking at him with beaming smiles: even during her time at Oakenfold Special School, after her escape from mainstream, smiles had been hard to come by.
+On his nineteenth birthday the candle was used accurately once again, just like how a broken clock was correct twice a day.
+And Kate remembered spending the day looking at James with beaming smiles.
+Even during her time at Oakenfold Special School, after her escape from mainstream, smiles had been hard to come by.
 So that day with her brother must have been wonderful.